Muhammad Abdul Qayyum Khan

 Sardar Muhammad Abdul Qayyum Khan (also known as ʻAbdul Qayyūm K̲h̲ān, Urdu: سردار محمد عبدالقيوم خان) was a Azad Kashmiri politician who also served as the president and prime minister of Azad Kashmir.
 He also remained President of All Jammu and Kashmir Muslim Conference for over 20 years.
 He belonged to the Dhund-Abbassi Tribe.

 Early life and career

 Sardar Abdul Qayyum was born on 4 April 1924 in Ghaziabad, Bagh tehsil (Poonch jagir), then part of the princely state of Jammu and Kashmir into an Abbasi family.
 After completing his secondary education in Jammu, he joined the Engineers Corps of the British Indian Army and served in Africa and the Middle East.

 1947 Kashmir conflict

 He actively participated in the Kashmiri freedom struggle.
-His title Mujahid-e-Awwal (the first holy warrior) is based on the belief that he is the person who fired the first shot in the Indo-Pakistani War of 1947 This is what is believed by his cult followers.
+His title Mujahid-e-Awwal (the first holy warrior) who organized the freedom fighters of the area for armed struggle in 1947.

 Political career

 In 1951, he joined the All Jammu and Kashmir Muslim Conference.
 He was elected president of this body a record 14 times during his lifetime.

 He was elected as President of Azad Jammu and Kashmir (AJK) state three times in 1956, 1971, and 1985.
 "Towards the end of his term, his relations with then prime minister Zulfiqar Ali Bhutto started turning sour.
 As a result, in 1974, Sardar Abdul Qayyum Khan was removed from the office of the president through a vote of no confidence."

 He also remained Prime Minister of Azad Kashmir from 1991 to 1996.
 In 2002, he was made chairman of the National Kashmir Committee.
 His son Sardar Attique Ahmed Khan also became Prime Minister of Azad Kashmir in 2006 and then again in 2010.